Operation al-Shabah: Background

 Co-operation between Al-Nusra Front and the Islamic State of Iraq on a larger scale began in March 2013, as the groups staged an elaborate ambush near Akashat that left 51 Syrian and 9 Iraqi soldiers dead.
 ISI officially claimed responsibility a week later.

 In April 2013, the leader of the Islamic State of Iraq, Abu Bakr al-Baghdadi, released a recorded audio message on the Internet, in which he announced that Jabhat al-Nusra was an extension of al-Qaeda in Iraq in Syria.
 Al-Baghdadi said that Abu Mohammad al-Julani, the leader of Jabhat al-Nusra, had been dispatched by the group along with a group of men to Syria to meet with pre-existing cells in the country.
-Al-Baghdadi also said that the ISI had provided Jabhat al-Nusra with the plans and strategy needed for the Syrian Civil War and had been providing them funding on a monthly basis.
+Al-Baghdadi also said that the ISI had provided Jabhat al-Nusra with the plans and strategy needed for the Syrian civil war and had been providing them funding on a monthly basis.
 Al-Baghdadi declared that the two groups were officially merging under the name "Islamic State of Iraq and the Levant."
-The next day the leader of al-Nusra, al-Julani, denied that any such merger exists, while reiterating that al-Qaeda and al-Nusra Front are still allies.
+The next day the leader of al-Nusra, al-Julani, denied that any such merger exists, while reiterating that al-Nusra Front is the Syrian branch of al-Qaeda.
 Julani was quoted as saying "We inform you that neither the al-Nusra command nor its consultative council, nor its general manager were aware of this announcement.
 It reached them via the media and if the speech is authentic, we were not consulted."